brimoran/Linux-on-ASUS-C101PA/README.md

 ## Install LaTeX

 A full install of LaTeX is very large (c.
-5 GB!) so we will start with the smallest possible install and then add in the fonts and packages needed.
+5 GB!) so we will start with the smallest possible install and then add in the specific additional fonts and packages needed.

-Thankfully we can start with [TinyTex](https://yihui.name/tinytex/) and then add to its teeny weeny install:
+Thankfully these days we can start with [TinyTex](https://yihui.name/tinytex/) and then add to its teeny weeny install:

 First we need ```wget``` so: